Scalable and Personalized Oral Assessments Using Voice AI: Deployment and Results

 \subsection{Grading Reliability}

-Initial independent grading revealed a problem.
-Gemini averaged 16.3/20 while Claude averaged 13.0/20, a gap of 3.3 points (OpenAI fell between at 13.7/20, within one point of Claude on 64\% of students).
+Initial independent grading in Fall 2025 revealed an inconsistency: Gemini averaged 16.3/20 while Claude averaged 13.0/20, a 3.3-point gap (GPT-5 fell between at 13.7/20, within one point of Claude on 64\% of students).
 Without deliberation, the council was useless.
-After the deliberation phase, convergence was asymmetric: Gemini dropped its mean by 1.3 points after seeing stricter peer assessments, while Claude rose by 0.9 points and OpenAI by 0.3 points, all three converging toward the 14--15 range.
-That the largest shift came from the most lenient model suggests genuine revision rather than simple score-splitting.
-Overall, grades converged substantially (Table~\ref{tab:grading-agreement}).
+After deliberation, convergence was asymmetric: Gemini dropped its mean by 1.3 points after seeing stricter peer assessments, Claude rose by 0.9, GPT-5 by 0.3, all three converging toward the 14--15 range.
+That the largest shift came from the most lenient model suggests substantive revision rather than score-splitting.

-At the dimension level (5 dimensions $\times$ 36 students = 180 assessments), agreement was even stronger: 74\% perfect agreement, 25\% within one point, and only 1\% (2 of 180) with two-or-more-point disagreement.
-Figure~\ref{fig:grading-agreement} illustrates this distribution.
-To enable comparison with human inter-rater reliability benchmarks, we computed Krippendorff's alpha~\cite{krippendorff2011} on the ordinal 0--4 dimension scores.
-Before deliberation, $\alpha = 0.52$ (dimension-level), indicating poor agreement.
-After deliberation, $\alpha = 0.86$ (dimension-level) and $\alpha = 0.83$ (overall 0--20 score), both above the 0.80 threshold conventionally considered ``good reliability.''